Karl Paryla: After World War II

-With Wolfgang Heinz and Emil Stöhr, Paryla was a founding member, from 1948 to 1956, of the "Neue Theater in der Scala", a "workers' theatre" financially supported by the Communist Party of Austria.
-The theater aimed to be a working man's group with a focus on the work of Austrian dramatist Johann Nestroy, on political drama, and on comedy, an unfavorable mix during the Cold War.
+With Wolfgang Heinz and Emil Stöhr, Paryla was a founding member an actor of the "Neue Theater in der Scala", a "workers' theatre", which was financially supported by the Communist Party of Austria.
+The theater aimed to be a working man's ensemble with a focus on the work of Austrian dramatist Johann Nestroy, on political drama, and on comedy, an unfavorable mix during the Cold War.
+Paryla worked at Scala Wien from 1948 to its closing in 1956, at which point he moved his family to East Berlin.

-While Vienna was still divided between the West and the Soviet Union, he also worked in cinema, at the Rosenhügel Filmstudios.
+While Vienna was still divided between the West and the Soviet Union, i.e. from 1945 to 1955, he also worked in cinema at the Rosenhügel Filmstudios.
 When the Soviets left Austria in 1955, he was blacklisted with many others who had worked for Rosenhügel.
 In 1952 already he had been prevented by American pressure from participating in the Salzburg Festival, where he was an annual regular; Paryla was supposed to have performed in Jedermann.
 Like many blacklisted actors and directors, he went to work in East Germany and began making movies for DEFA; his first was Mich dürstet, a film based on the Spanish Civil War.
 At the same time he continued to perform, in Berlin and Munich, with notable roles including Touchstone (As You Like It) and Mephistopheles (Faust), and above all as a Netroy actor.
 In 1966, he performed in Cologne in an adaptation of La Celestina.
 He died on 14 July 1996 in his native city, Vienna.